Julia Sweeney

-Julia Anne Sweeney (born October 10, 1959) is an American actress, comedian, and author.
-Sweeney gained fame as a cast member on the NBC sketch comedy series Saturday Night Live from 1990 to 1994.
+Julia Anne Sweeney (born October 10, 1959) is an American actress and comedian.
+She gained fame as a cast member on the NBC sketch comedy series Saturday Night Live from 1990 to 1994.
 She played Mrs. Keeper in the film Stuart Little and voiced Brittany in Father of the Pride.
-She recently appeared in the Hulu series Shrill, the Showtime series Work in Progress, and the Starz series American Gods.
+She appeared in the Hulu series Shrill, the Showtime series Work in Progress, and the Starz series American Gods.
+Sweeney also had a recurring role on Frasier.

 Early life

 Sweeney was born and raised in Spokane, Washington, the daughter of Robert Mark Sweeney and Jeraldine "Jeri" Sweeney (née Ivers).
 Her father was an attorney and federal prosecutor, while her mother was a homemaker.
 She has an Irish Catholic background.
 Sweeney is the oldest of five children; she had two brothers, William Robert "Bill" Sweeney, and Michael Ivers Sweeney, who both died, and has a brother, Jim Sweeney, and a sister, Meg Sweeney.

 As a child, she was drawn to imitating voices and inventing characters.
 She attended Marycliff High School and Gonzaga Preparatory School, where she appeared in a number of plays.
 She graduated with a double major in economics and European history from the University of Washington, where she was student body vice president and became a member of Delta Gamma sorority.
 After graduation, Sweeney moved to Los Angeles, where she worked as an accountant for Columbia Pictures and United Artists.